schmidt-software/KeenWrite/BUILD.md

 # Versioning

 Version numbers are read directly from Git using a plugin.
-The version number is written to `app.properties`, a properties file in the `resources` directory that can be read from within the application.
+The version number is written to `app.properties` in the `resources` directory.
+The application reads that file to display version information upon start.